During orthodontic treatment, you need to wear various elastics. Power chain braces or ortho power chains are one of those.

-The difference between ligature and power chain is ligature is an individual elastic that holds the brackets in position whereas, in the case of the power chain, O-shaped elastics get connected to form a chain that is attached to braces.
+The difference between ligature and power chain is that ligature uses a single elastic to hold the brackets in place, whereas in the case of the power chain, a chain is created by connecting several O-shaped elastics.

-It’s also known as power thread braces or elastomeric or elastic chain or ortho power chains.
+It’s also known as power thread braces or elastomeric or elastic chains or ortho power chains.

 The power chain in braces is used for active orthodontic treatment while ligature isn’t.

-Some people call it rubber band braces.
+Some people call them to rubber band braces.
 But, a rubber band is a completely different thing.

 It’s also made of elastic and used in orthodontic treatment for other reasons.